DONA International Birth & Postpartum Doula Workshops

-Michigan Doula Connection is sponsoring partial scholarships to make doula training more affordable for low-income women.
-At this time, a limited number of partial scholarships are donated by Center for the Childbearing Year.
-This opportunity is available to qualified candidates interested in becoming birth or postpartum doulas and volunteering their services to low-income families in their communities.
-If you are awarded a partial scholarship, you will be able to register for a doula workshop for the substantially discounted fee of $250.
-In exchange for training, scholarship recipients agree to provide a package of free services to three women/families in their community within 18 months of completing the training (see details below).
-Completing these services also helps you complete the hands-on experiential requirement for professional DONA International doula certification.
+Michigan Doula Connection is sponsoring partial scholarships to make birth and postpartum doula training more affordable for low-income women.
+A limited number of partial scholarships are donated by Center for the Childbearing Year.
+This opportunity is available to qualified Michigan residents who are willing to complete a volunteer service commitment to low-income families in their communities (see details below).
+If you are awarded a partial scholarship, you will be able to register for a three-day birth doula workshop at the substantially discounted fee of $250 or $300 for a four-day postpartum doula workshop.
+This represents a 50 percent reduction in the fee.

 - Demonstrate financial need.
-Scholarships are limited to those who cannot otherwise afford to take doula training.
+Scholarships are limited to those who cannot otherwise afford the full cost of doula training.